A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 It’s also the oldest of the bookstores in the country, established in 1872.
 Though these bookstores may lack the visual charm of a smaller, cozier establishment, they make up for it with a great depth of offerings in both English and Icelandic.

 Within the stores are cafés run by the chain Te & Kaffi.
-Above, you’ll see that I treated myself to an oat milk latté and a vegan brownie, enjoyed on the outdoor terrace in the Austurstræti location.
+Above, an oat milk latté and a vegan brownie, enjoyed on the outdoor terrace in the Austurstræti location.

 Three locations in Reykjavik 101: Austurstræti 18; Skólavörðustígur 11; and Laugavegur 77.